Chapter 5: Moses and the Wilderness experience

 At the very end of the Pentateuch (the first five books of the Bible – which comprise Genesis, Exodus, Leviticus, Numbers, and Deuteronomy) we read: “And there arose not a prophet since in Israel like unto Moses, whom the Lord knew face to face, In all the signs and the wonders, which the Lord sent him to do in the land of Egypt to Pharaoh, and to all his servants, and to all his land, And in all that mighty hand, and in all the great terror which Moses shewed in the sight of all Israel” Deuteronomy 34: 10-12.

 In Chapter 4, we argued why an understanding of the Book of Genesis is essential to our overall understanding of the prophets of the Bible.
-The same is true about the remaining four books of the Pentateuch, with its fixation on the covenant God made with His special people, Israel, and in setting out the Law which Israel was expected to obey.
-While God promised to bless, Israel promised to obey – that in essence was the Covenant.
+The same is true about the remaining four books of the Pentateuch, with its focus on the covenant God made with His special people, Israel, and in setting out the Law which Israel was expected to obey, as well as what perhaps was the most momentous event of the Old Testament, the Exodus of Israel from Egypt into the Promised Land and the happenings in its wilderness journey.
+God promised to bless; Israel promised to obey – that in essence was the Covenant.
 The main character in these four books is Moses, but before we get to the Covenant and Law and how God dealt with Israel and how Israel responded, we need to go back to when Moses was born and the situation that was prevailing at the time.

 We ended Genesis with Jacob taking his family of 70 coming to Egypt to live, under the patronage of a sympathetic Pharaoh.
 Four hundred years later, that family had grown to over two million and the then Pharaoh was anything but sympathetic.
-Not only did he force the Hebrews into slave labour but in order to reduce its size ordered new born baby boys to be killed.
+Not only did he force the Hebrews into slave labour but, in order to reduce its size, ordered new born baby boys to be killed.
 Enter Moses.
-In order to save him, his mother hid the baby in the bull rushes, to be later discovered by Pharoah’s daughter, who adopted and brought him up as her own son, where he lived a privileged life and had a well-rounded education, up to aged 40.
+So she could save him, his mother hid the baby in the bull rushes, to be later discovered by Pharoah’s daughter, who adopted and brought him up as her own son, where he lived a privileged life, with a well-rounded education, up to aged 40.
 It was then he stood by a Hebrew slave who was being beaten by his Egyptian task master, who he killed, soon realising his action had been seen and retribution would be exacted.
 He fled as a result and spent the next 40 years living in the wilderness taking care of sheep etc. It was there he had an encounter with God (I AM WHO I AM) and he then spent the next 40 years leading the Jewish people out of Egypt to just before they entered the Promised Land.

 From Exodus 19, through the Book of Leviticus and the first ten chapters of the Book of Numbers, the Bible narrative is about the people that remained camped at Mount Sinai for over a year and the giving of the Law, including precise details of what God intended and expected.
 For the remainder of the Pentateuch (Numbers 11 – 36 and the Book of Deuteronomy) our attention is drawn firstly to the Children of Israel wandering in the Wilderness for the next 38 and a bit years and then as they were about to enter the Promised Land, not under Moses’ leadership but that of Joshua.
 Ironically, from Sinai to the Promised Land, the journey could have taken two weeks and it nearly did.
 When 10 of the 12 men that Moses sent out to spy out the land came back with unfavourable reports as to why this could not be done, the people accepted that report and rebellion followed, born out of unbelief, and was one of a number in the years following.
 It was part of God’s judgment that only Joshua and Caleb, the two spies that gave favourable reports, who believed God, would be able to enter the Land.